America's Premier College for Mentored Undergraduate Research

 WOOSTER, OHIO, is a city of 26,000 residents located just one hour south of Cleveland and 90 minutes north of Columbus, the state capital.
-Wooster boasts a strong, diversified economy, a downtown and uptown full of distinctive restaurants and shops, two major hospital systems including the world-renowned Cleveland Clinic, and many outdoor opportunities including the city parks’ biking and hiking trails and nearby 1,000-acre Mohican State Park.
+Wooster boasts a strong, diversified economy; a downtown and uptown full of distinctive restaurants and shops; two major hospital systems, including the world-renowned Cleveland Clinic; and many outdoor opportunities such as the city parks’ biking and hiking trails and nearby 1,000-acre Mohican State Park.

-Type of College: Wooster is a nationally ranked, independent, highly selective, residential liberal arts and sciences institution.
+Type of School: Wooster is a nationally ranked, independent, highly selective, residential liberal arts and sciences institution.

-Number of Faculty: 173 full-time faculty members for an 11:1 student-faculty ratio and average class size of 18; 96% hold a Ph.D. or highest degree in their field.
+Number of Faculty: 173 full-time faculty members for an 11:1 student-faculty ratio and average class size of 18; 96% hold a PhD or the highest degree in their field.

 Colleges, Programs, and Degrees: Bachelor of Arts, Bachelor of Music, and Bachelor of Music Education; over 50 programs of study with opportunities to double-major; pre-professional programs leading to degrees in architecture, business, engineering, law, medicine, and other health professions; every Wooster student completes at least one major research project with a professor; 92% of students are employed or in graduate school within six months of graduation.